Rotations, Negative Eigenvalues, and Newton Method in Tensor Network Renormalization Group: Summary and open problems

 \section{Summary and open problems}

 In this paper we showed that the fixed point equation of tensor RG can be solved via the Newton method.
 This needs a judicious modification of the RG map, to include a $\pi/2$ rotation of the lattice.
 The rationale is to avoid eigenvalue 1 deformations of the fixed point, which are problematic for the Newton method.
-The corresponding eigenvectors are associated with the stress tensor CFT deformations, which have spin $\ell=2$.
+The corresponding eigenvectors are associated with the stress tensor CFT deformations, which have spins $\ell=\pm2$.
 The $\theta=\pi/2$ rotation turns their eigenvalues from $1$ into $e^{i\theta\ell}= -1$, eliminating the problem.

 Our numerical tests of this general idea used Gilt-TNR \cite{GILT}, one of several known tensor RG algorithms which implement the disentangling procedure necessary to solve the CDL problem.
 Working at bond dimension $\chi=30$, the Newton method was shown to converge to the fixed point in the Hilbert-Schmidt distance, with accuracy limited only by roundoff errors.
 To our knowledge, this is the first time that the Newton method was used to find the critical tensor RG fixed point.
 Working in double precision arithmetic, we achieved the accuracy $\delta \sim 10^{-9}$.
 This is much better than what was previously achieved with the traditional "shooting" method of recovering the fixed point, where one fine-tunes the relevant temperature perturbation, and removes the irrelevant perturbations by repeated RG steps ($\delta\sim 10^{-2}$ \cite{Lyu:2021qlw}; $\delta\sim 3\times 10^{-4}$ \cite{PhysRevE.109.034111}; $\delta\sim 5\times 10^{-5}$ in our \cref{fig:crit_convergence}).

-We would like to conclude by listing several open problems raised by our work: \begin{itemize} \item In this paper, we used the traditional ``shooting'' method to get sufficiently close to the fixed point, switching to the Newton method for the final approach.
-Can one achieve convergence in a larger domain, ideally from the nearest-neighbor 2D Ising tensor at $T=T_c$?
-One reason why our algorithm converged in a small domain was the use of a fixed approximate Jacobian tensor $J_\approx$.
-What about updating this tensor dynamically, as in quasi-Newton methods?
-Or using the exact Jacobian and evaluating $[J (A)]^{-1} f(A)$ in \eqref{eq:newton} with an iterative linear system solver?
+We emphasize that this improvement is a result of using our Newton method rather than the usual shooting method, not an artifact of Gilt-TNR.
+We expect our method for finding the fixed point will produce similar improvement for other algorithms.

+We would like to conclude by listing several open problems raised by our work: \begin{enumerate} \item

+Can one solve the discrete gauge-fixing issue mentioned in \cref{sec:attempts} and obtain a globally differentiable tensor RG map, for which the Newton method convergence domain could be increased beyond what is achieved here, perhaps to include the critical NN Ising tensor $A_{\rm NN}(1)$?

+\item It would be interesting to apply the Newton search to locate and study fixed points corresponding to other universality classes, beyond the Ising and 3-state Potts considered in our work, such as: